SRI-CSL/descert-example/README.md

 › docker run --rm -it vesperin/descert-example /bin/bash
 ```

-At this point, you could either explore the results of a single execution of the Randoop plugin simply by examining the `randoop-log.txt` file,
+At this point, you could either explore the results of a single execution of the Randoop plugin simply by examining the `/usr/local/src/descert-example/randoop-log.txt` file,
-or execute the `runRandoop` task from your terminal:
+or execute the `runRandoop` Gradle task:

 ```sh
 # ./gradlew clean; ./gradlew build; ./gradlew runRandoop -Prebuild